Facebooktwitterpinterestlinkedinmail

 How do I Hire an Outsourced Controller?

-Organizations hiring an outsourced controller typically prefer to go through an established organization as opposed to hiring a freelance controller.
+Organizations hiring an outsourced financial controller typically prefer to go through an established organization as opposed to hiring a freelance controller.
 Hiring a freelance controller can be as frustrating and time-consuming as head hunting for a full-time salaried employee.
 A freelance controller is also less likely to be as well vetted as a controller within an established outsourced financial services organization.
 Lastly, if for some reason your company doesn’t pair well with the controller selected by your outsourced financial services organization, they can easily replace the controller, whereas with freelancing you’d be back to square one.

 At Preferred CFO, we have a number of outsourced controllers on staff and ready to help you in your financial data management and reporting.
-Contact us for a quote on outsourced controller services.
+Contact us for a free quote on outsourced controller services.

 About the Author